 RFID solutions have been readily adopted by over 15 million patrons across the world’s largest festivals.
 Patron communication is key for a seamless deployment, which includes education on how to use the RFID wristbands, how the technology benefits them, and any event-specific policies.
 Patrons will have more time to spend enjoying the festivities and less time worrying about hitting the ATM or waiting in long queues.

 A closed-loop system does not mean transactions are made in a non-server-connected environment.
 On the contrary, a closed-loop system operates on a secure, private network ‘closed’ off from the outside world, including public Internet, with all cashless POS terminal connected and synced to the local server located on the event site.
-This serves to be an advantage for event organizers as it ensures cashless payments can always be processed with 100% uptime free of network interruptions, while capturing all audience and purchasing data for real-time reporting capabilities.
+This serves to be an advantage for event organizers as it ensures cashless payments can always be processed with 100% uptime free of network interruptions while capturing all purchasing data for real-time reporting capabilities.

 From the event organizer’s point of view, by leveraging the real-time data captured from RFID technology, they can improve their event on the fly or enhance future event content and site planning.
 For instance, data on how many patrons are entering the event from a specific access area allows organizers to immediately allocate more staff to help speed up entry during peak traffic periods.
 Learning which products and vendors are the top-sellers ensures festival-goers will get to enjoy more of what they like without running low on inventory.

-Organizers, vendors and sponsors also have the opportunity to extend fan engagement post-event with exclusive content, offers and promotions based on their interests and RFID activities.
+Organizers, vendors, and sponsors also have the opportunity to extend fan engagement post-event with exclusive content, offers and promotions based on their interests and RFID activities.
 Events are only scratching the surface with what they can do with the Big Data captured through RFID technology.
-From the patron’s point of view, being able to transact on an event site without having to carry bank notes, credit cards, debit cards, or a smartphone, and to do this with a degree of efficiency never before achieved is one of the greatest changes made in live events.
+From the patron’s point of view, being able to transact on an event site without having to carry banknotes, credit cards, debit cards, or a smartphone, and to do this with a degree of efficiency never before achieved is one of the greatest changes made in live events.
 The technology platform is convenient, secure and smart.
 It brings the holistic event experience to a whole other level.

-Myth 9: RFID is too expensive to deploy
+Myth #9: RFID is Too Expensive to Deploy

 Our closed-loop Cashless Payment system has proven to increase on-site guest spending by up to 15-30% compared to traditional methods of payment due to the speed of the transaction and advanced Top-Ups, among many other reasons.
 Real-time digital reporting eliminates the need to count or weigh physical tokens, while significantly reducing staffing and security costs for cash handling processes.

 There is no doubt that RFID is reshaping the live event landscape and the rise of Cashless Payment technology shows no signs of slowing down, as consumers all over the world have grown to trust and understand the technology.
 Despite development in NFC mobile payments, there are limitations to using smartphones in current-day festival environments such as lack of signal, battery drainage, lack of charging stations, lost or stolen phones, and compatibility issues with different phone platforms.
-In contrast, RFID technology has been used in various industries for almost 50 years and the use of RFID wristbands are accessible to all patrons.
+In contrast, RFID technology has been used in various industries for almost 50 years and the use of RFID wristbands is accessible to all patrons.

-The core of our philosophy is that the Intellitix platform should improve the experience at events for the organizer and their audience, bridging digital technology with real life experiences.
+The core of our philosophy is that the Intellitix platform with RFID technology should improve the experience at events for the organizer and their guests, bridging digital technology with real-life experiences.
 So rest assured these myths are exactly that – myths that need to be put to bed.
-The myriad of benefits to organizers, vendors and consumers are simply too great to ignore.
+The myriad of benefits to organizers, vendors, and consumers are simply too great to ignore.
 Humans are resistant to change unless they experience the benefits of what is new first hand.
 We hope that by debunking these myths, you hold better confidence in RFID technology.
 If you’d like to learn more about RFID and have any questions, feel free to contact Intellitix today.